If you experience any trouble donating on the form below, please try instead on our Canada Helps page.

 You might wonder why donate to a festival when you already have to pay for admission, which is a fair question.
 The short answer is, putting on an event like Sled Island in Calgary is expensive.
 International artists do not tour through Calgary and most need to be flown over and paying artist fees in US dollars means adding 30% to our artistic expenses.
 All in all, the cost of your ticket or pass far from covers what it actually costs to produce the festival.

 Add to this the recent provincial cuts to art funding and a substantial decrease to our federal public funding, as well as decreased sponsorship investment in Calgary since the beginning of the recession, and the gap to close becomes bigger and bigger.

 Sled Island’s work also goes beyond the annual festival.
 We work hard year-round to nurture the local music scene, advocate for our sector, give opportunities to local musicians and offer you more unique shows, all while operating with a small permanent staff of four people.

 If you think our work is meaningful and brings value to Calgary’s community, please consider making a monthly or one-time donation to help ensure Sled Island will be here for years to come.

-ATB is currently matching 15% of donations to charities, so your donation dollars can stretch even further!
-Please use this link to make a donation or scroll down to read more about our organization and alternative ways to give.
+Please use the form below to make a donation or scroll down to read more about our organization and alternative ways to give.